rohitshekar/Technicalquestions/README.md

 A)Yes django signals run in the same database transaction as the caller to maintain integrity and acid properites and to avoid transcation concurrency problem django uses single thread for signals run  and database transaction as the caller.
 Lets  take above example
-When user logs his creditionals is checked in database after validation the user login then login_sucess function is called here it is done by single thread database transcation,signal,recicver function execution to aviod failure and to maintain intergrity and acid properites
+When user logs his creditionals is checked in database after validation the user login then login_sucess function is called here it is done by single thread database transcation,signal,receiver function execution to aviod failure and to maintain intergrity and acid properites

 Topic: Custom Classes in Python